We're so excited you're coming to Brown in the fall! These are some technology questions we've heard from incoming students.

 On your phone, tablet, or laptop, definitely Brown!
 It's the secure network.
 If you use Brown-Guest instead, your traffic is not encrypted.
 However, we've made it available for guests and for devices that can't connect to Brown (like gaming systems and printers).

 How do I connect my gaming system / wireless printer / Roku / etc.?

 Simply connect them to the Brown-Guest network.
+Some wireless printers are difficult to connect.
 We've found that most devices are able to connect, but unfortunately Chromecasts don't work on Brown's network.

 Can I plug in with an Ethernet cable?

 Though you may see Ethernet ports in residence halls, they are disabled by default because they are used so rarely.
 Disabling them helps Brown be greener and save power.
-But if you have a device that absolutely won't work over wifi, you'll be able to contact the IT Service Center to get the port in your room turned on.
+If you have a device that isn't wifi enabled, you can use a wifi adapter to connect it.
+The IT Service Center can help.

 Is there cable at Brown?